Idnan/idnan.github.io/blog/_posts/2019-11-01-grpc-with-nodejs-typescript.md

 npm install grpc google-protobuf dotenv npm install typescript @types/node @types/google-protobuf @types/dotenv --save-dev
 ```
+Here's the explanation of the packages that we have installed
+- [grpc](https://github.com/grpc/grpc-node) to use gRPC with Node.js
+- [google-protobuf](https://github.com/protocolbuffers/protobuf/tree/master/js) to use Protocol Buffers (.proto) with javascript
+- [dotenv](https://github.com/motdotla/dotenv) to load environment variables from .env

+Also we installed some dependencies for dev to ease our process of development like typescript and types (starting with @types)

 Initialize typescript so that later on we can compile the project
 ```shell